-- 15.3.5.2 Laboratories are to be cleaned by contract cleaning staff only if the door to the individual laboratory is open and staff is present in the facility. - 15.3.5.3 Laboratory counters, hoods, and equipment shall be cleaned as needed by the staff. - 15.3.5.4 Tools, equipment, and materials are stored in their proper location at the end of each workday unless continuous or extended analysis requires use of the equipment. - 5.3.6 Forensic Services documents its health and safety program in the Health and Safety Manual, which includes handling of infectious (biohazacdous) materials.
-Continuing use of the program is demonstrated by one or more of the following: annual health and safety audits for each aboratory, health and . ogen . o none out.
-Ath and Safety. . and safety politice the highest of long of the line safety training records (e.g. bloodborne pathogen and chemical hygiene), corrective or preventive actions related to nonconformities or potential nonconformities in regards to the Health and Safety Manual, or complaints
+- 15.3.5.2 Laboratories are to be cleaned by contract cleaning staff only if the door to the individual laboratory is open and staff is present in the facility. - 15.3.5.3 Laboratory counters, hoods, and equipment shall be cleaned as needed by the staff. - 15.3.5.4 Tools, equipment, and materials are stored in their proper location at the end of each workday unless continuous or extended analysis requires use of the equipment. - 5.3.6 Forensic Services documents its health and safety program in the Health and Safety Manual, which includes handling of infectious (biohazardous) materials.
+Continuing use of the program is demonstrated by one or more of the following: annual health and safety audits for each laboratory, health and safety training records (e.g. bloodborne pathogen and chemical hygiene), corrective or preventive actions related to nonconformities or potential nonconformities in regards to the Health and Safety Manual, or complaints expressed by staff regarding health and safety policies.